A-Z List | Accessible Info | Careers | Contact Us

 Your child will begin to:

-• Throw and catch a ball, balance on a beam, gallop, toss beanbags into holes, and skip.
+- Throw and catch a ball, balance on one foot, gallop, toss beanbags into holes, and skip.

 You can:

-• Cook with your child to build play into everyday activities.
-Use the opportunity to talk about healthy food choices.
+- Allow your child to help with cooking and kitchen chores.
+Use the opportunity to talk about healthy food choices and food preparation.

-• Play board games like snakes and ladders, card games and team sports are all games that help your child learn to take turns, negotiate, problem-solve and get along with others.
+- Play board games like 'Snakes and Ladders' or simple card games.
+Games and team sports help your child learn to take turns, negotiate, problem-solve and get along with others.
 Games with rules become a part of play for children 4 1/2 to 6 years old.

 | back to top |